Responding to queries

 There are three scenarios for synchronous responses.

-When this happens, you receive a 200 OK status from Redox and the body of the same response contains the requested data from your connection's EHR system.
-The fields and values present are specific to the data model or FHIR® resource requested.
+If so, you receive a 200 OK status from Redox.
+The response body contains the requested data from your connection's EHR system.
+The fields and values present are specific to the data model or FHIR® resource you sent.

 Occasionally, Redox successfully processes and delivers your request, but an error occurs within your connection's EHR system, so it fails to accept the query.